eProsima/DDS-Router/docs/rst/user_manual/user_manual_glossary.rst

     Participant
         DDS Router communication Interface.
-        It is an abstraction over DDS DomainParticipant.
+        It is an abstraction of DDS DomainParticipant.

         This term is explained :ref:`here <user_manual_participant_participant>`.